 A review of soil survey information provided by the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey indicated that the soils at the Dallas VAMC campus primarily consist of Stephen-Urban land complex (1 to 4 percent slopes) and Austin-Urban land complex (2 to 5 percent slopes) soils with smaller areas of Dalco-Urban land complex (0 to 3 percent slopes) and Lewisville-Urban land complex (0 to 4 percent slopes) soils.
 The Austin, Stephen and Dalco soils series consist of primarily well drained silty clay that is formed from weathered Austin Chalk formation.
-The Lewisville soil series consists of primarily well drained silty clay that is formed from alluvium of quaternary age derived from mixed sources.
+The Lewisville soil series consists of primarily well drained sources.
 Urban land consists mainly of buildings, streets, and parking lots, with small areas of open space where the soils have been disturbed.
 Very little natural soil remains and identification of the original soils is not feasible.
 The Dallas VAMC campus soils are shown on Figure 3-3.

-.A Geotechnical Engineering Report was prepared by Terracon Consultants, Inc. (Terracon) for the Dallas VAMC campus in 2010.
+A Geotechnical Engineering Report was prepared by Terracon Consultants, Inc. (Terracon) for the Dallas VAMC campus in 2010.
 General subsurface stratigraphy encountered in the borings included fill material underlain by clays and silty clays to a depth of 2 to 14 feet below ground surface (bgs), underlain by tan limestone with clay layers to a depth of 7 to 27 feet bgs, further underlain by gray limestone to at least 50 feet bgs.